BaderMejri/C-Coding-Challenge/README.md

 Error handling, parentheses and unary minus parsing are also added to the program below.
 Only three error messages are used:

-"Erreur dans les parenthèses",
+"Erreur dans les parenthèses".

-"Charactère non-valide" and
+"Charactère non-valide".

 "Division par zéro".